dwheelerau/easily-triggered/README.md

 megadetector/animal/RECONX100/kangaroo-image.jpg
 megadetector/empty/RECONX101/empty-image.jpg
 ```

+This app should be safe, but **PLEASE BACKUP YOUR DATA**, I'm a random
+person on the internet after all!!

 ## GUI workflow for Windows users
 **NOTE** Unfortunately, if you have a GPU available you will have to use the [command line instructions below](#command-line-instructions).
 A GPU will speed up the inference by about 10x, depending on how good it is.
 However, if you don't have a GPU or have plenty of time on your hands or the terminal scares you or you want to get started quickly - read on.